raghulraj/protractor-multicapabilities-builder/README.md

 #protractor-multicapabilities-builder
 =========

-A utility to dynamically build multicapabilities config file for protractor with basic test group functionalities.
+A utility to dynamically build multicapabilities config file for sauce - protractor with basic test group functionalities.

 ## Installation